 - Perform safe self-rescue in different water based situations

 The core objectives of our PE/Games curriculum follow the National Curriculum guidance.

-We teach PE in KS1 according to four main areas of development.
+Through these categories, we provide opportunities for pupils to develop according to four main areas of development.
 In each area, there are key skills and abilities that pupils develop, as outlined below: